viet34tqc/notebook/interview.md

 ## What is state in React

+Information that changes in response to user interactions is called "state".
-It's a variable which whenever it updates, it will trigger a re-renders of the component.
+In react, it's a variable which whenever it updates, it will trigger a re-renders of the component.

 ## What is rendering in React